-Additionally, applicants with more than ten years since graduation of medical school will not be considered.
+Additionally, applicants with more than five years since graduation of medical school will not be considered.
 The only exception to this rule is if an applicant has been a licensed physician in the United States and decides to change from his/her original field of medicine into psychiatry.

 Minimum Employment Requirements

 To be eligible for a residency/fellowship appointment contract with the UCSF Fresno Medical Education Program, all current or expected trainees must possess one of the following for the duration of their anticipated years of training:

 - be in possession of a green card

 - be in possession of an EAD (work permit)

 UCSF Fresno doesn’t generally sponsor H-1B visas, please contact individual programs regarding their policy on H-1B visa sponsorship.

 Effective January 1, 2020, a Postgraduate Training License (PTL) is required for all trainees participating in a California ACGME program who have less than thirty-six (36) months of postgraduate training.
 A trainee must obtain a PTL within 180 days after enrollment in a board-approved postgraduate program.
 Trainees who have successfully completed thirty-six months of board-approved postgraduate training, with at least 24 consecutive months in the same program, must obtain a full and unrestricted California medical license.

 UCSF Fresno is committed to selecting and hiring the most capable housestaff in order to pursue its strategic goals of excellence in teaching, learning, research, scholarship, creative activity and service to the community.
 All offers of appointment to UCSF Fresno sponsored GME programs are specifically conditioned upon a criminal background investigation.
 Background checks will be carried out by an agency on behalf of UCSF Fresno Graduate Medical Education Office.
 By signing the background check release form, prospective trainees are consenting to a background investigation.